techcentaur/EnactusIITD-Website/README.md

 # EnactusIITD-Website
 Enactus IIT Delhi - Official Website 2017.

-> using this website as a template is completely free.
+> this code is contributed by techcentaur.
+Special thanks to creators of Box template version.